tidy-finance/website/docs/10_introduction.md

 In the previous part, we show how to download stock market data and inspect it with graphs and summary statistics.
 Now, we move to a typical question in Finance, namely, how to optimally allocate wealth across different assets.
 The standard framework for optimal portfolio selection considers investors that prefer higher future returns but dislike future return volatility (defined as the square root of the return variance): the *mean-variance investor*.

 An essential tool to evaluate portfolios in the mean-variance context is the *efficient frontier*, the set of portfolios which satisfy the condition that no other portfolio exists with a higher expected return but with the same volatility (i.e., the risk).
 We compute and visualize the efficient frontier for several stocks.
 First, we extract each asset's *monthly* returns.
-In order to keep things simple we work with a balanced panel and exclude tickers for which we do not observe a price on every single trading day since 2000.
+In order to keep things simple, we work with a balanced panel and exclude tickers for which we do not observe a price on every single trading day since 2000.

 ```r